nwjs/chromium.src/extensions/docs/new_api_proposal.md

-Extension and App APIs can either be public (available for any extension or app to potentially use, though frequently there are other constraints like requiring a permission) or private (only available to extensions or apps with a specific whitelisted ID).
+Extension and App APIs can either be public (available for any extension or app to potentially use, though frequently there are other constraints like requiring a permission) or private (only available to extensions or apps with a specific allowlisted ID).
 In general, private APIs should only be used for pieces of functionality internal to Chromium/Chrome itself (e.g., the translation utility, printing, etc).
 Public APIs should always be the default, in order to foster openness and innovation.